-Often with age it becomes more difficult to maintain hygiene standards, especially if the elderly person has disabilities, which can affect their pride and self-confidence.
+Often with age it becomes more difficult to maintain hygiene standards, especially if the elderly person has disabilities.
+This can have negative affects on their pride and self-confidence.

-By creating a bathroom experience that’s safer and more comfortable, it makes it far easier for the elderly to bathe and have good hygiene standards.
+By creating a bathroom experience that’s safe and comfortable, it makes it easier for the elderly to bathe independently and maintain good hygiene standards.

 When designing a bathroom for the elderly, there are many factors you need to consider in the planning stages to maintain the highest safety standards for all those using these facilities.

 To make planning elderly safe bathrooms a more simple and easy process, we’ve highlighted some of these below:

 Install a Walk-in Bathtub

 By adding a walk-in bathtub with a door to your elderly bathroom plan, users can get in and out more safely as the lip to step over is normally only about four inches high.
 This is unlike a traditional bathtub which can be up to 92 centimetres.